 - Don’t store glassware and spatulas in the sinks and in the oven.
 The sink should be empty by the end of the day.
 After washing glassware, put it on a drying rack or in the oven to dry, when put everything back to the corresponding drawer.
 This can be easily accomplished by washing glassware at the end of the day and putting on a metal tray, then putting the tray in the oven.
 In the morning, take the tray out to cool and half an hour later put the glassware away.

 - Do not put microsyringes or Young NMR tubes in the oven.
 Here is a more detailed list of things you shouldn't put in the oven.
-For NMR tubes, you can either dry them under vacuum in a drying chamber, or in the 60 degrees small oven.

 - For reflux over long periods of time, use our circulation system with water pump (not tap water); cool down with ice if necessary.
 Secure hoses with clamps.